 Doesn’t that sound like a marketing message that will be much better received?

-47. Use localize form language by country
+47. Use localized form language by country for segmented lead generation

 Even if you don’t do business in other countries (yet), it’s worth adding language localization to your forms, apps, and even the entire site.
-It’s a very simple process and if you do business in other parts of the world, your customers should be received in their native language.
+It’s a very simple process, and if you do business in other parts of the world, your customers should be received in their native language.

 The world is becoming increasingly smaller and more and more people are crossing international borders to do business online.
-We always urge you to stay ahead of the curve and this is an excellent way to do just that.
+We always urge you to stay ahead of the curve, and this is an excellent way to do just that.

 48. Include “subscribe to blog” checkbox